AP

 THE VALIDATION JUNKY BOOK

-DIGITAL ARTBOOK PUBLICATION - WORK-IN-PROGRESS
+ARTBOOK PUBLICATION - IN PROGRESS

 Keywords - Digital Identity, Algorithmic Desirability, Platform Capitalism, Speculative Publishing, Post-Ontology, Selfhood, Social Metrics, Networked Subjectivity, Feedback Systems, Performativity, Identity Capital, Media Aesthetics, Designed Fiction, Cybernetic Intimacies, Validation Culture.